Human Resources

 Hazardous Materials

-• Exposure to Hazardous Substances: Construction workers are at risk of exposure to hazardous materials like asbestos, lead paint, and cement dust, which can lead to respiratory and other health issues.
+• Exposure to Hazardous Substances: Construction workers are at risk of exposure to hazardous materials like asbestos, lead paint, and cement dust, which can lead to serious and other health issues.

 Regulatory Compliance

-• Enforcement and Accountability: WorkSafe NZ emphasises the need for company owners and directors to meet legal requirements, with swift enforcement for non-compliance.
+• Enforcement and Accountability: WorkSafe NZ emphasizes the need for company owners and directors to meet these requirements, with swift enforcement for non-compliance.

 Workplace Housekeeping